nachocaru/xaprb.com/content/blog/2009-02-23-using-develfastprof-to-find-slow-perl-code.md

 tags:
   - profiling
 ---
-I&#8217;ve been profiling a Perl program recently with [Devel::FastProf][1], and I had a little bit of a hard time finding one of my hot spots.
+I've been profiling a Perl program recently with [Devel::FastProf][1], and I had a little bit of a hard time finding one of my hot spots.
 I had a construct like the following:
 <pre>if ( $condition_one ) {
   # some code
 }